Isotopes of protactinium: Protactinium-230

 Protactinium-230 has 139 neutrons and a half-life of 17.4 days.
-Most of the time (92%), it undergoes beta plus decay to 230Th, with a minor (8%) beta-minus decay branch leading to 230U.
-It also has a very rare (.003%) alpha decay mode leading to 226Ac.
+Most of the time (92%), it undergoes beta plus decay to 230Th, with a smaller (8%) beta-minus decay branch leading to 230U.
+It also has a very rare (0.0032%) alpha decay mode leading to 226Ac.
 It is not found in nature because its half-life is short and it is not found in the decay chains of 235U, 238U, or 232Th.
-It has a mass of 230.034541 u.

 Protactinium-230 is of interest as a progenitor of uranium-230, an isotope that has been considered for use in targeted alpha-particle therapy (TAT).
-It can be produced through proton or deuteron irradiation of nautral thorium.
+It can be produced through proton or deuteron irradiation of natural thorium.

 Protactinium-231

 Protactinium-231 is the longest-lived isotope of protactinium, with a half-life of 32,760 years.
-In nature, it is found in trace amounts as part of the actinium series, which starts with the primordial isotope uranium-235; the equilibrium concentration in uranium ore is 46.55 231Pa per million 235U.
+In nature, it is found in trace amounts as part of the actinium series, which starts with the primordial isotope uranium-235; the equilibrium concentration in uranium ore is 46.5 atoms of 231Pa per million of 235U.
 In nuclear reactors, it is one of the few long-lived radioactive actinides produced as a byproduct of the projected thorium fuel cycle, as a result of (n,2n) reactions where a fast neutron removes a neutron from 232Th or 232U, and can also be destroyed by neutron capture, though the cross section for this reaction is also low.